-If you own a state heritage property or if your property is in a state heritage area of local heritage significance or a contributory item listed in our Development Plan, you may be eligible to receive assistance with costs associated with maintenance conservation works, minor alterations, or additions.
+If you own a state heritage property or if your property is in a state heritage area of local heritage significance as listed within the Planning and Design Code, you may be eligible to receive assistance with costs associated with maintenance conservation works, minor alterations, or additions.
 For more information to see if you're eligible, refer to the Heritage Grants Guidelines for further information

 Heritage Grant Applications

 Heritage Grant applications are welcome from community groups, church bodies, and individuals.
 Applications are assessed annually by the Community Assistance Scheme Committee (CASC) at the annual committee meeting in November.